 The special geography of the county offers numerous recreational opportunities.
 The Blue Ridge Mountains on the western border offer nature trails, camping, horseback riding and the Blue Ridge Parkway.

 Smith Mountain Lake, the eastern border of the county, is a 20,000-acre man-made lake offering a variety of recreational activities including tournament fishing, hunting, sailing, boating and windsurfing.

 The Blue Ridge Folklife Festival, the largest such festival in Virginia, is held in October.
-The Blue Ridge Institute at Ferrum College and the traditional culture organizes the festival where folkways of the Blue Ridge Mountains are celebrated.
+The Blue Ridge Institute at Ferrum College organizes the festival where folkways and the traditional culture of the Blue Ridge Mountains are celebrated.
 Festival highlights include music, food, crafts, and performances that perpetuate regional lore.
-The Blue Ridge Institute is a stop on The Crooked Road, Virginia's Heritage Music Trail.
+The Blue Ridge Institute is also a stop on The Crooked Road: Virginia's Heritage Music Trail.

 Here, you get a chance to enjoy the many scenic corners of our community where every side road opens up new vistas, views, and quiet moments for those tired of crowds, long lines, and clutter.